LukasDex/movies/README.md

 Available commands:

 --set_file_name "filename.sqlite"
-Setting file to work on to "filename.sqlite".If file doesn’t exists new file will be created.
+Setting file to work on "filename.sqlite".
+If file doesn’t exists new file will be created.
 Every command after this one will work with that file.

 --add "movie_name" "movie_name2"
 Adding movies to data source.
 Multiple movies names can be passed.
 Requires internet connection.